 A reverse osmosis system can have up to 4 filter elements wherein each one should be changed at different intervals between 4 months to 2 years.

-Also, the bladder tank is needed to be washed using a chlorine solution on a 6 months interval to ensure that the bacteria is completely killed off.
+Also, the bladder tank must be washed using a chlorine solution at a six-month interval to ensure that the bacteria is completely killed off.

-The Berkey Water System last 6000 gallons per set of 2 and it usually takes 5 years before it can be replaced.
+The Berkey Water System lasts 6000 gallons per set of 2, and it usually takes five years before it can be replaced.

 For a regular reverse osmosis system, it will cost you about 20-65 cents per gallon.

 The Berkey Water System only costs 2 cents per gallon, and since no electricity is needed for it to function, you can save costs for energy consumption.

 The reverse Osmosis System is a complex system that has different stages.
 It has a handful of parts that need to be mounted and connected correctly to keep its efficiency.
 It is usually electrically operated.
 It is a powerful cleaning system that can take vitally 99% of the contaminants.